How can needs analysis reveal opportunities for adding value?

 There are seven different facets of analysis that can be explored.
 Often, these are explored in stages, and sometimes, certain facets are unnecessary.
 But each facet gives unique insight that influences the kinds of solutions that might be under consideration, so asking an array of questions may help to identify new ways to add value.

-These resources were curated as follow-up for my workshop: Honing your Consulting Superpowers: A focus on needs analysis.
-If you’d like to have a customized workshop on needs analysis in your organization, please contact me!
+These materials were compiled for my one-day workshop, Honing Your Consulting Superpowers: A focus on needs analysis.
+If you’d like a customized workshop or development program on needs analysis, please contact me to explore the possibilities.

 These resources should help you to activate your superpowers.